dib-lab/genome-grist/doc/configuring.md

 - 31
 - 51

-# sourmash_compute_scaled: a scaled parameter to use when creating sketches for samples.
+# sourmash_scaled: a scaled parameter to use when creating sketches for samples.
 See sourmash docs for details.
 # DEFAULT: 1000
-sourmash_compute_scaled: 1000
+sourmash_scaled: 1000

 # sourmash_sigtype: 'DNA' or 'protein' - the type of signature to compute for samples.
 # DEFAULT: DNA